Dayton Dutch Lions: History

 In 2013, the Lions reached the USL Pro Playoffs for the first time with a record of 10 Wins, 7 Ties and 9 Losses.
 They lost to the Richmond Kickers 1–0 in the quarter-finals.
 Gibson Bardsley received Second Team All-League Honors with 9 goals and 7 assists.

 In 2014, the Lions partnered with West Carrollton City Schools and Dr. Suresh Gupta of the Dayton Outpatient Center to install a new playing surface in the West Carrollton High School Stadium as part of a 30-year deal.
-The original stadium was renamed to the Dayton Outpatient Center Stadium in recognition of the significant investment made by Dayton Outpatient Center.
+The renovated stadium was renamed the Dayton Outpatient Center Stadium.

-Renovations started on March 10, 2014, and were completed with a ribbon-cutting ceremony on May 9, 2014.
+Renovations started on March 10, 2014 and were completed with a ribbon-cutting ceremony on May 9, 2014.
 The Motz Group, a Cincinnati-based company that specializes in building playing fields, replaced the existing grass field with artificial turf at a cost of $450,000 to $475,000.
 The combined costs for the renovations to the stadium and installation of lights on practice fields are estimated at $529,000.

-The opening match at DOC Stadium, with the presence of 2-Time FIFA World Player of the Year Ruud Gullit, was a United Soccer League professional soccer game on May 10, 2014 that saw the Dayton Dutch Lions tie the LA Galaxy II, 1–1.
+The opening match at DOC Stadium, with the presence of two-time FIFA World Player of the Year Ruud Gullit, was a United Soccer League professional soccer game on May 10, 2014, that saw the Dayton Dutch Lions tie the LA Galaxy II, 1–1.
 A home record attendance of 1,527 was announced.

 In 2018, the Lions had a record-setting season, matching its best record ever, winning the Great Lakes Division championship and earning qualification for the 2019 U.S. Open Cup.